FreeComputerBooks.com

 Focuses on the compilation of two important concepts of Scala : mixin inheritance and run time types.
 The compilation techniques are presented in the context of the Java virtual machine, but could be adapted easily to other similar environments.

-Write You a Haskell: Building a Modern Functional Compiler Post under Haskell Programming and Functional Programming on Sat Jan 17, 2014
+• Write You a Haskell: Building a Modern Functional Compiler

-In this book, we will build a small functional language called Fun which is a partial Haskell 2010 toy language.
+We will build a small functional language called Fun which is a partial Haskell toy language.
+The knowledge to build such a modern functional language is not widely disseminated among many programmers.

 This is a very educational book for anyone interested in becoming more familiar with C or Scheme programming, language implementations, or just learning the in-and-outs of a moderately-sized code base.